 Your temporomandibular joint (TMJ) is what connects the lower part of your jaw to your skull and allows the movements for chewing and speaking.
 If there’s a problem with the jaw joint or the muscles around it, you’ll suffer from what is known as a TMJ disorder.
 Not only will your jaw frequently be in pain, but you might also have trouble opening and closing your mouth.
-If jaw pain is starting to disrupt your life, call Davis, Roberts, Boeller, & Rife today to start exploring your treatment options.
+If jaw pain is starting to disrupt your life, call Davis, Roberts, Boeller, & Rife today to start exploring your options for TMJ therapy in Englewood, FL.

 There are a number of symptoms that can be linked to a TMJ disorder.
 In addition to jaw pain, you might notice a clicking sound in the jaw near your ears, experience jaw or neck stiffness, experience difficulty when chewing, suffer from frequent headaches, or hear a ringing sound in your ears.
 We can take X-rays of your mouth and perform an examination to determine whether or not these issues are linked to a problem with your TMJ.
 If they are, we can recommend treatment based on your unique situation.